-The Education and Care Services National Regulations requires approved providers to ensure their services have policies and procedures in place for dealing with complaints (regulation 168) and take reasonable steps to ensure those policies and procedures are followed (regulation 170).
+The Education and Care Services National Regulations require approved providers to ensure their services have policies and procedures in place for dealing with complaints (reg.168) and take reasonable steps to ensure those policies and procedures are followed (reg.
+170).